h-fuzzy-logic/explainability-fairness-safety-for-ai/README.md

 👋 Hello and Welcome!

-I’m sharing what I’m learning about ethical AI, as I’m learning.
+I’m sharing resources and ideas about ethical AI.

 My perspective is that of a technical consultant who works as a software engineer, data engineer, and cloud architect on analytics and development teams.